ScrutiNews/intro/README.md

 The basic idea behind ScrutiNews is to engourage those people who take great interest in news events, to become paid 'Scrutineers', applying analysis and fact checking to news stories using a thorough methodology, so that readers know how much they can trust a story, as well as understanding the range of alternative viewpoints.

-## How can I find out more?
+## How can I find out more or get involved?
 * Read the [High-level Proposal](https://github.com/ScrutiNews/proposal/blob/master/README.md)
-* Developers or just people interested in the idea can join the slack channel at (Spamers and idiots will be thrown out)
+* Developers, supporters or anyone interested in the idea can join the [Slack Workgroup](https://join.slack.com/t/scrutinews/shared_invite/enQtMzI0MTk4MjY0MjEzLTVlNTBkYTg0ZjdlYTcxZTBkY2I0ZmNlNGU5MzE4ZjhkODE1ZDgxMTViYzUxMWU3MTk4MDBkNTQ2YjVjYTRlNTY) (Spammers and idiots will be thrown out)
+* As a developer you could follow repos in the [Scrutinews Github Project](https://github.com/ScrutiNews) or ask `@John Durrant` via Slack to be included on the team.
+* As someone who wants to take a side interest and see updates as the project grows, join the Facebook page at...
+* To support the project with a cryptocurrency donation use Bitcoin, Ethereum...

 ## What is the proposed development and launch process for ScrutiNews?